 - ❖ Review the LGBTQ+ Bar's posted CLE requirements and ensure your program's materials are up to par.
-CLE materials and speaker biographies are due no later than May 2, 2022.
-You may supplement or exchange your materials up until two weeks prior to the conference by writing workshops@lgbtqbar.org with your requested changes. - ❖ Ensure that all of your panel speakers are confirmed and registered for Lavender Law® by May 13, 2022.
-No code is required for the speaker rate of \$250.
+CLE materials and speaker biographies are due no later than May 1, 2023.
+You may supplement or exchange your materials up until one month prior to the conference (Friday, June 23, 2023) by writing programs@lgbtqbar.org with your requested changes. - ❖ Ensure that all of your panel speakers are confirmed and registered for Lavender Law® by May 1.
+No code is required for the early bird speaker rate of \$250; that rate will increase in June to \$300 for all speakers not already registered.
 Check the LGBTQ+ Bar's website once the program has been posted in late March, and confirm that all speakers know the expected date and time of your program and are available.
-If a speaker needs a waiver or discount of registration fees we MUST know before May 13.
-See below for information regarding speaker changes/cancellations. - ❖ While speaker changes are occasionally unavoidable, it is mandatory that the LGBTQ+ Bar be aware of and approve all speaker changes.
-The LGBTQ+ Bar takes diversity of speakers extremely seriously and approves panels only when they have been carefully balanced for diversity in race, gender/gender identity, organization/expertise, and, where relevant, geography.
+If a speaker needs a waiver or discount of registration fees we MUST know before May 1.
+See below for information regarding speaker changes/cancellations. - While speaker changes are occasionally unavoidable, it is mandatory that the LGBTQ+ Bar be aware of and approve all speaker changes.
+The LGBTQ+ Bar takes diversity of speakers extremely seriously and approves panels only when they have been carefully balanced for diversity in race, gender/gender identity, organization/expertise, and, where relevant to the panel, geography and/or other factors.
 Unapproved changes can result in significantly different presentations and outcomes for workshops and can be disappointing for attendee expectations.
-Moreover, the Bar needs to communicate regularly with all speakers, not only the panel organizer.
-We therefore ask that panel organizers confirm all approved speakers' attendance by May 13.
+Moreover, the Bar needs to communicate regularly with all speakers, not only the panel organizer, and speakers must be confirmed for CLE approval.
+We therefore ask that panel organizers confirm all approved speakers' attendance by May 1.
 Additional or replacement speakers who have not been approved by the LGBTQ+ Bar may not be registered for the conference and may not be included in the conference materials or have a nametag at the registration desk.
 This makes us all look bad and can be embarrassing for your speakers!
-Write to Judi O'Kelley at judi@lgbtqbar.org as soon as you are aware that an approved speaker may be unavailable so that we can work together on a solution.
+Write to Judi O'Kelley at judi@lgbtgbar.org as soon as you are aware that an approved speaker may be unavailable so that we can work together on a solution.